top of page

 Vaikobi: Features a range of wetsuits and neoprene products designed specifically for cold water paddling.

-Additionally, you can explore options on platforms like Amazon for specific products such as drysuits and other paddling equipment.
+You can also explore additional options through platforms like Amazon for specific items such as drysuits and other paddling equipment.

 Repairs